Irreligion in Egypt

-Estimates of the number of Irreligious Egyptians
+Estimates of the number of irreligious Egyptians

-According to the 2020 US report on international religious freedom there is no reliable estimates of the number of atheists in Egypt.
-A study at the University of Kent, citing a 2018 survey by Arab Barometer, stated that around 11% of Egyptians identified themselves as not religious.
-According to the same Arab Barometer survey Wave V only 0.1% of Egyptians said they were Atheist while 9.6% said they were Christian and 90.4% said they were Muslim.
+According to the 2020 US report on international religious freedom, there are no reliable estimates of the number of atheists in Egypt.
+A study at the University of Kent, citing a 2018 Wave V survey by Arab Barometer, stated that around 11% of Egyptians identified themselves as not religious.
+In the same Arab Barometer Wave V survey, 90.4% said they were Muslim, 9.6% were Christian, and 0.1% had no religion.
+In the same Arab Barometer 2018 Wave V survey, about 20% of young Egyptians described themselves as not religious.
 Absent official figures, sources consistently report that the number is increasing steadily.
+According to a 2023 report by Arab Barometer, the percentage of Egyptians identifying as non-religious has decreased by 6% in the 2021-2022 survey compared to the 2018 Wave V survey.
+The 2021-2022 Arab Barometer findings indicate a rise in religious sentiment, with 95% of Egyptians identifying as either religious or somewhat religious.

 Egyptian media has since 2011 reported increases in the number of nonbelievers and atheists publicly coming out; however, atheism or skepticism is not a recent phenomenon in Egypt.
 Despite the lack of clarity with regard to absolute numbers, there is a noticeable increase in young Egyptians coming out for nonbelieving and publicly testifying they have left the faith, especially on the internet.

 In December 2014, Dar al-Ifta, a government-affiliated Islamic centre of education and jurisprudence, claimed that there are 866 atheists in Egypt.
 Commenting on the small number cited by Dar al-Ifta, Rabab Kamal, a spokesperson for The Secularists, a small but vocal group that lobbies for a secular state, said that "[Dar al-Ifta] are in denial", and she added: "I could count more than that number of atheists at al-Azhar university alone."
 (Al-Azhar university is the Cairo-based Islamic institution that is widely regarded as the seat of global Sunni learning.)
 The tiny estimates by Dar al-Ifta prompted high amusement among Egyptian atheists and secularists in Egypt, who say that atheism is on the rise, and that even Dar al-Ifta's definitions of atheism seemed comic.
 Many Egyptian irreligious/atheist intellectuals encourage irreligious Egyptians and Egyptian atheists to speak up and come out of the closet, a trend which is visible regarding both faiths, Islam and Christianity, and involves Egyptian men as well as Egyptian women.
 Many atheists in Egypt communicate with each other over the internet.